EfficientAD: Accurate Visual Anomaly Detection at Millisecond-Level Latencies: Related Work

 Generative models such as autoencoders \cite{bergmann2018_ssim_ae, park2020_mmnad, baur2019_ano_vae_gan, liu2020_visually_explaining_vaes, sakurada2014_aes_for_ad, bergmann2021_mvtec_loco_ijcv, gong2019_mem_ae_iccv} and GANs \cite{goodfellow2014_gans, schlegl2017_anogan, schlegl2019_fast_anogan, perera2019_cvpr_ocgan, akcay2019ganomaly} have been used extensively for anomaly detection.
 Recent autoencoder-based methods rely on accurate reconstructions of normal images and inaccurate reconstructions of anomalous images \cite{bergmann2018_ssim_ae, park2020_mmnad, bergmann2021_mvtec_loco_ijcv, gong2019_mem_ae_iccv}.
 This enables detecting anomalies by comparing the reconstruction to the input image.
 A common problem are false-positive detections caused by inaccurate reconstructions of normal images, e.g., blurry reconstructions.
-To avoid this, Bergmann \etal \cite{bergmann2021_mvtec_loco_ijcv} let an autoencoder reconstruct images in the feature space of a pretrained network.
-Furthermore, they train a neural network to predict the output of the autoencoder and thus the systematic reconstruction errors on normal images.
-We include their proposed method, called GCAD, in our experiments, as it outperforms other methods on the logical anomalies of MVTec LOCO by a large margin.
-We also include DSR \cite{zavrtanik2022dsr}, which uses the latent space of a pretrained autoencoder and generates synthetic anomalies in it.
+To avoid this, GCAD \cite{bergmann2021_mvtec_loco_ijcv} lets an autoencoder reconstruct images in the feature space of a pretrained network.
+Another recent reconstruction-based method is DSR \cite{zavrtanik2022dsr}, which uses the latent space of a pretrained autoencoder and generates synthetic anomalies in it.
+Similarly, the recently proposed SimpleNet \cite{Liu_2023_CVPR} generates synthetic anomalies in a pretrained feature space to train a discriminator network for detecting anomalous features.
+In our experiments, we include GCAD, DSR, and SimpleNet.